-Trans Air Congo is an airline based at Pointe Noire Airport in the Republic of the Congo.
+Trans Air Congo (not to be confused with Air Congo) is an airline based at Pointe Noire Airport in the Republic of the Congo.

 The private airline was established in 1994 by the El-Hage family and started services with a single Let 410 aircraft.